burger

 • Ensure that you have the necessary resources on the Cloud Server.

-• Ensure that all resources of the Cloud Server are not used; if it turns out that they are fully used, increasing the value of max_children will have no effect (Modify the resources of the Cloud Server).
+• Ensure that all resources of the Cloud Server are not being used; if it turns out that they are fully used, increasing the max_children value will have no effect (Modify the resources of the Cloud Server).

-• Monitor your server's resource usage, if your server's resources are maxed out, it will be necessary to check the optimization of your processes and site before considering increasing the max_children value.
+• Monitor the resources of your server, in case the resources of your server are reached, it will be necessary to check the optimization of the processes and your site before considering increasing the value max_children.

-• Check the PHP error reports from the /ik-logs folder (master process php logs - file name: php-fpm.log) to verify if the "max_children" limit has been exceeded... example of error: [05-Jul-2024 09:08:58] WARNING: [pool www.infomaniak.ch] server reached max_children setting (20), consider raising it
+• Consult the PHP error reports from the /ik-logs folder (master process php logs - file name: php-fpm.log) to check if the "max_children" limit has been exceeded... example of error: [05-Jul-2024 09:08:58] WARNING: [pool www.infomaniak.ch] server reached max_children setting (20), consider raising it

-To access the management of PHP / Apache parameters for the site for which you need to increase the max_children value on Serveur Cloud, refer to this other guide.
+To access the management of PHP / Apache parameters of the site for which you need to increase the max_children value on Cloud Server, refer to this other guide.

 You will be able to...